1. WHO ARE ALBANY COUNTY CLEAN WATER ADVOCATES (ACCWA)?

 The current Specific Purpose Tax was passed in 2010.
 A group of citizens called Albany County Citizens for Clean Water, Open Space, and Recreation utilized the models of successful projects in Ft.
 Collins, Colorado and Cheyenne, Wyoming, to propose a portion of the tax funds be used for buying up the recharge area.
 Initially the county endorsed $4 million for aquifer/open space purchase with the city supporting an additional $1 million.
 At the last minute the east Laramie property owners again opposed to public land purchase and regulations convinced the county to reduce their portion of the tax to $250,000 for remediation of possible accident-caused pollutants within the Telephone Canyon section of I-80.
 The City portion of $1 million is dedicated to planning, design, construction of improvements and maintenance for protection of the well head properties in Zone I and vulnerable features in Zone II.

-16. WHAT IS THE CURRENT STATUS OF THE 2017 WARREN LIVESTOCK LAND PURCHASE OFFER?
+16. WHAT IS THE CURRENT STATUS OF THE 2017 PILOT HILL PURCHASE OFFER?

-In July 2017 an offer by the Warren Livestock Company to sell a large piece of the property (approximately 13% of the recharge area) was presented to Albany County and City of Laramie.
-The offer to Albany County Commissioners is 5,500 acres for $14 million, or $2500 per acre.
-The land area runs from Laramie’s east side to Medicine Bow National Forest.
-The county has 360 days from September 9, 2017 to find the $14 million.
-The area would allow open public access and recreation from Laramie to the forest all the way to Curt Gowdy State Park. [link to final Purchase and Land Sale Agreement]
+On September 6, 2017, Albany County signed a purchase option with Warren Livestock Company for a large piece of the aquifer area, immediately east of Laramie east of Laramie (approximately 13% of the recharge area)..
+The offer was 5,500 acres for $14 million.
+(An early 2018 appraisal reduced the price to $10 million, or $1,800 per acre.)
+The land area runs from Laramie’s east side to Medicine Bow National Forest, linking existing state and federal parcels and allowing open public access and recreation from Laramie to the national forest and all the way to Curt Gowdy State Park. [link to final Purchase and Land Sale Agreement]

 17. WHAT IS THE CASPER AQUIFER PROTECTION PLAN?